-A Foley Labor Government will tackle the rise in the deadly occupational lung disease, Silicosis – which affects “tradies” in the manufactured stone cutting sector and has been labelled the “new asbestos”.
+A NSW Labor Government will tackle the rise in the deadly occupational lung disease, Silicosis – which affects “tradies” in the manufactured stone cutting sector and has been labelled the “new asbestos”.

 NSW Labor has a six-point plan which includes:

 - Raising Silicosis formally at the national level of the Council of Australian Governments (COAG) to ensure action by State, Territory and Federal levels;